tbreuss/mithril-by-examples/examples/loading-message.md

 layout: layouts/example.html
 ---

-Example showing a loading message while loading external data.
+This is an example showing a loading message using the conditional ternary operator while loading external data.
+In Mithril.js using the ternary operator is one of the ofting seen practices.

+Note: You have to click the refresh button in Flems to see the loading message.

 ## JavaScript